telerik/ajax-docs/controls/htmlchart/design-time/configuration-wizard.md

 # Configuration Wizard

 The Visual Designer lets you select a chart layout and chart type, configure series, set properties for	axes, set properties for a chart’s title and legend or configure a Navigator pane.
-To use the [ASP NET AJAX Chart](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx) Visual Designer, open Visual Studio 2012, add a	ScriptManager, and then put a **RadHtmlChart** on the page.
+To use the [ASP.NET AJAX Chart](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx) Visual Designer, open Visual Studio 2012, add a	ScriptManager, and then put a **RadHtmlChart** on the page.
 Then choose the Design tab	and click Smart Tag to open the **RadHtmlChart** Tasks window.
 Click the **Open Configuration Wizard** link (**Figure 1**)	to open a dialog box (**Figure 2**), that provides a Visual Designer.

 >caption Figure 1: Select Open Configuration Wizard from the Smart Tag of a RadHtmlChart.